serverless/serverless-event-gateway-plugin/README.md

 Get an API key from someone on [the Serverless team](mailto:hello@serverless.com).

-## Examples
+## Example

-Looking for some examples to get started?
+Looking for an example to get started?
+Check out the [**Getting Started Example**](https://github.com/serverless/event-gateway-getting-started) to deploy your first service to the Event Gateway.

-- To use custom events to allow for asynchronous, decoupled communication between services, check out [this example](https://github.com/serverless/event-gateway/tree/master/examples/crm-service) on updating your CRM service whenever a new user is created in your Users service.
-- For using Event Gateway as an API Gateway to tie together hundreds of functions across multiple services, look at [this example](https://github.com/serverless/event-gateway/tree/master/examples/users-service) for deploying a REST-like Users service with standard CRUD endpoints.

 ## Usage